abhishek-bisht-21/Web-Practice-Projects/FileSystemOrganiser/README.md

 # File System Manager 🔧

 This project focuses on various in built modules  of NodeJs such as File System, Path,child.
-The Script helps in organizing files according to their utility, then stores them in different files respectively.
+The Script helps to sort files according to their utility, then organizes them in different files respectively.
 It also helps us to know the Tree Structure of that particular Folder.

 Commands to Run the Script